lisaross/tana-beginners/memory-bank/activeContext.md

 - System must be maintainable as Tana evolves with new features
 - Content workflow must support clear tracking of progress
 - GitHub process must be accessible to non-technical team members
+- Early chapters must deliver immediate value to readers
+- Every page should have high value-per-page ratio

 ## Resources
 - `github-issue-tags.md`: Contains all issue tags for the content workflow
 - `github-issue-commands.md`: CLI commands for GitHub issue management
 - `content-workflow-guide.md`: Complete content development process guide
+- `write-useful-books-approach.md`: Reader-centric methodology for guide creation